ddevault/status.sr.ht/content/issues/2021-01-31-Spamcop-outage.md

 section: issue
 ---

-**One of our third-party DNSBL service, SpamCop, allowed their domain to expire**, presumably as a mistake, and began to return "listed" for all DNSBL checks.
+**One of our third-party DNSBL services, SpamCop, allowed their domain to expire**, presumably as a mistake, and began to return "listed" for all DNSBL checks.
 We use a DNSBL as an early rejection for spam emails, and this caused 21 incoming emails to be wrongfully rejected.
 We have removed SpamCop from our